 The COV meeting was held at the DOE Germantown location on Wednesday, October 14, 2015.
-The meeting opened with a welcome from both Dr. Christine Chalk and Dr. Barbara Helland.
-Following the welcome and introductions, the two Program Officers, Dr. Richard Carlson and Dr. Thomas Ndousse-Fetter, presented an overview of the NGNS program.
+The meeting opened with a procedural overview from Christine Chalk, the Designated Federal Official for the ASCAC and a welcome on behalf of ASCR from Barbara Helland, Division Director for Facilities.
+Following the welcome and introductions, the two program officers, Richard Carlson and Dr. Thomas Ndousse-Fetter, presented an overview of the NGNS program.
 The presentation provided an overview of the Office of Advanced Science Computing Research, including the organizational structure, the fundamental science research programs and the facilities, including ESnet.
-The majority of the presentation focused on the NGNS program goals, the approach used to evaluate proposals and the major accomplishments of the program during the fiscal years under review.
+The majority of the presentation focused on the NGNS program during the fiscal years under review.
 Selected accomplishments from university, laboratory and collaborative proposals were reviewed.

 The presentation session was interactive, with significant opportunity for questions from the COV members, answers from the program officers, and discussion between the COV members on process, content, and strategic vision of the program.
-Following the presentations, the COV continued to meet with the Program Officers to clarify any outstanding issues regarding the material provided, the solicitation process, including the final decision making process, relationship to the ASCR mission, workshop process and composition.
+Following the presentations, the COV continued to meet with the program officers to clarify any outstanding issues regarding the material provided, the solicitation process, including the final decision making process, relationship to the ASCR mission, workshop process and composition.